ooliver1/mafic/README.md

 > **Warning**
 > Mafic is in public alpha, do not use in production.

-There are no examples as of now, neither are there any docs just yet, for development purposes, `test_bot` contains the start of a bot using mafic.
+There are no examples as of now.
+For development purposes, `test_bot` contains the start of a bot using mafic.